Graduate degree students must meet the following grade point average requirements:

 - For university admission, a 2.5.

-- For graduation, a 3.0 minimum on all coursework listed on his or her approved degree program.
+- For graduation, a 3.0 minimum on all coursework listed on the approved degree program (“Petition of Advancement to Candidacy”).
 Note: No courses with grades below “C” may be listed on the student’s “Petition of Advancement to Candidacy.”

 Administrative Academic Probation (AAP)

-Students enrolled in master’s degree programs may be placed on AAP for the following reasons:
+Students enrolled in graduate degree programs may be placed on AAP for the following reasons:

-- failure to maintain the minimum GPA of 3.0 required by Title 5, California State Education Code;
+- failure to maintain the minimum GPA of 3.0 required by Title 5, California Code of Regulations;

 - withdrawal from a substantial portion of a program in two successive terms or in any three terms;